rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-value-transaction.md

 3. Convert the signature in the second argument to trits and store it in a variable

     ```js

-    // Get the second argument that was passed to this script
-    // This should be a signature
+    // This argument should be a signature
     const signature = process.argv[3];
     const signatureTrits = Converter.trytesToTrits(signature)
     ```